"My heart says of you, 'Seek his face!' Your face, Lord, I will seek." - Psalm 27:8

 I love the Psalms that show David's internal homing mechanism which constantly pointed to God's dwelling place, returning David's heart to its rightful home.
 The reality of this homing device in nature amazes people.
 Noah let a dove go from the deck of the ark, and though it flew far from the ark over water covered land, it was able twice to return to Noah's hand.
 Recently, I read about a long-winged oceanic bird called a Manx Shearwater, which was transported in a closed container to a point about 3,400 miles from its home, and which returned to its nest in twelve days!
 God has placed in the instincts of certain species this remarkable homing device.

-In the same way, He has placed in the hearts of all truly regenerate people a homing device drawing our hearts to Himself.
-Moses put it this way: "Lord, you have been our dwelling place throughout all generations" (Ps.
-90:1).
-The same sigh of contentment that comes over a woman who returns to the cozy confines of her cottage after a lengthy trip also warms all who have returned in their hearts to God after a day of busyness or even a wretched season of sin.
+In the same way, he has placed in the hearts of all truly regenerate people a homing device drawing our hearts to himself.
+Moses put it this way: “Lord, you have been our dwelling place throughout all generations.”
+(Psalm 90:1) The same sigh of contentment that comes over a woman who returns to the cozy confines of her cottage after a lengthy trip also warms all who have returned in their hearts to God after a day of busyness or even a wretched season of sin.
 God is our home.
-And part of the treasure box we receive upon believing in Christ is this homing device which grows ever stronger the longer we resist it.
+And part of the treasure box we receive upon believing in Christ is this homing drive which grows ever stronger the longer we resist it.
 This homing device protects us, it comforts us, it rescues us, it restores us.
 There are times we owe it our very lives.

 "God is our home.
 And part of the treasure box we receive upon believing in Christ is this homing drive which grows ever stronger the longer we resist it."